abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 {'Black', 'White'}

-30. Triangle Area Calculator

-Write a program that will accept the base and height of a triangle and compute its area.
+30. Write a program that will accept the base and height of a triangle and compute its area.

 31. GCD Calculator